brianpaul-99/React-JS-Developer-Solutions/README.md

 # React-JS-Developer-Solutions
-Solutions to React JS Developer quiz.
+Solutions to React JS Developer quiz in Typescript.
 Pictures of each question is provided inside the respective folder of the question.